mflu123/podcast-RAG/ATTRIBUTION.md

 ## Data Source

-If you have made use of this data in your project/paper, please cite our paper: "Speech Recognition and Multi-Speaker Diarization of Long Conversations".

 **(APA style)**
 Mao, H. H., Li, S., McAuley, J., & Cottrell, G. (2020).
 Speech Recognition and Multi-Speaker Diarization of Long Conversations.
 INTERSPEECH.